khetsuvar/cxrebuster/README.md

  -----------------------made with love from TheDataDominator------------------
  ```
  # what is CxreBuster?
-CxreBuster is tool writen on bash that will find all paths that are in wordlist
+CxreBuster is tool writen on bash that will find all paths or subdomains that are in wordlist
  # How To install

 ```